Dental brands: Why they are their own worst enemies

 That’s the perception.
 And saying you’ll have a better smile only feeds into that because it sounds like a dentist trying to get you to buy something you don’t really need.
 Especially now that there are less expensive ways to treat the smile, like Invisalign.

 The opportunity for more meaningful brands is enormous, not only because none of the dental brands have taken advantage.
 But, with the rise of DSOs, there are now larger budgets that can reach wider audiences.
 So you’d think you’d see more sophisticated messaging, designed to actually steal market share.

 One of the more aggressive marketers in the category is Aspen Dental, whose TV spots have a little personality and focus on making a trip to the dentist easy.

 While that’s at least different from messages of expertise, smile, and friendly staff, it’s not emotional.

 Why current dental marketing actually hurts preference

 Some group practices have been trotting out the message “catering to cowards,” which sounds like it was developed by a dental marketing firm sold to any practice that wants it.
 It doesn’t say anything about the patient except that they’re cowards.

-We’re sure that last sentence shocks many dental brands and their dentists.
+We’re sure that the last sentence shocks many dental brands and their dentists.
 They, after all, entered this profession because they believe dentistry IS important.

 But sometimes the truth hurts like a root canal.
 Patients themselves only believe dentistry is important when something has gone wrong with their teeth.
-More importantly, the messages around a great smile TEACHES target audiences that dentistry is unimportant.
+More importantly, the messages around a great smile teach target audiences that dentistry is unimportant.